nickfarrenkopf/TestAutomation2/README.md

 Program created small  networks for each test case, so testing could be lightweight, trained quickly, & easily specialized.

 Program was able to automate several small tests that I had normally done manually.

+NOTE: none of the datasets were stored on GitHub